 Marrakesh may be quite busy and hectic, but it’s indeed one of the most beautiful Moroccan cities.
 As soon as you step into its pink colored Medina (Old Town), you’ll realize there’s something pretty magical about it.
-Just around the corner of the endless, busy souks you’ll find the serene gardens of the riads (guest houses) and the towering cafe terraces with the most spectacular views.
+Just around the corner of the endless, busy souks, you’ll find the serene gardens of riads (guest houses) and towering cafe terraces with the most spectacular views.
 Getting lost in Marrakesh is pretty easy, but that’s the only way to truly explore it.
-Even if you have no more than one day in Marrakesh to spend, you shouldn’t miss it for a world!
+Even if you have no more than one day in Marrakesh to spend, you shouldn’t miss it for the world!

 What’s the best time to visit Marrakesh?

 As one of the most touristic Moroccan cities, Marrakesh is busy all year round.
-And while it can be a great place to visit from autumn to the late spring, especially if you want to escape the cold European winters, you’ll better skip it during the summer.
-The summer temperatures can really go extremely high and the heat is almost unbearable.
+And while it can be a great place to visit from autumn to late spring, especially if you want to escape cold European winters, you’d better skip it during the summer.
+Summer temperatures can really go extremely high, and the heat is almost unbearable.

 A few facts about Marrakesh

-Even though Rabat is a country’s capital and Casablanca the biggest Moroccan city, Marrakesh holds the title of the most beautiful one.
-It’s known as a red city (sometimes called pink), due to the bright red plaster that’s the trademark of the architecture in Marrakesh and the area around it.
+Even though Rabat is the country’s capital and Casablanca the biggest Moroccan city, Marrakesh holds the title of the most beautiful one.
+It’s known as the red city (sometimes called pink), due to the bright red plaster which is the hallmark of the architecture in Marrakesh and the area around it.
 While the region was inhabited by Berbers since the Neolithic, the city was founded in 1062 by Abu Bakr Ibn Umar.
-In the 12th century many mosques and madrasas (schools) were built inside of the city walls.
+In the 12th century many mosques and madrasas (schools) were built inside the city walls.
 Today Marrakesh is the cultural, religious and tourist centre of the Maghreb and sub-Saharan Africa.

 One Day in Marrakesh Itinerary